FAQS

 If you are making payments, some apartments may deduct those monthly payments from your income qualification.

-Foreclosures are often viewed as less severe than broken leases.
-Many apartment communities understand that financial hardships happen and may still consider qualified applicants.
+Foreclosures are often viewed as less severe than broken leases and evictions.
+Many apartment communities understand that financial hardships often happen and will consider applicants that financially qualify.